Stable and Shelter Combinations

 What are the benefits of a combination stable and shelter?

 The most obvious benefit is that combination buildings save ample room in the yard.
 They are neat, compact and can be slotted into a paddock or field easily.
 As opposed to rows and rows of stables with a separate tack room, hay storage and shelter, a combination building puts everything under one roof – meaning all your gear is within easy reach.

 Having everything under one roof is extremely convenient, and means that during heavy rain you can do everything you need without getting soaked!
 Many of our customers also opt for a gated undercover area between the stables.
 This area can be used for grooming, tacking up or allowing your horse some space to stretch their legs while you muck out their stable.

 Our stable shelter combination is an excellent choice that allows you to have everything all under one roof.
-The image to the right shows our double shelter with a tack room attached.
+The image to the right shows our single shelter and stables.

 You can have any combination of stable and shelters that you desire.
 If you wish to have any of our doors internal, then this is not a problem.